Video editing is not a simple task, but it gets tougher when you don’t understand the technical jargon others are using around you.

 J-cut refers to the split editing or transitioning technique where the audio of the next scene starts playing before the scene actually changes.
 Here, the next scene’s audio track overlaps the previous scene’s video (as seen below).
 The name of this technique is derived from the shape the tracks make on the editing timeline.

 The viewer will hear the audio of the second scene before the actual scene cuts in.
 This transition is particularly helpful in making dialogue-heavy scenes feel more natural.
-The effect is similar to when you are in a group discussion and you hear someone speak and turn to look at them.
+The effect is similar to when you are in a group discussion, and you hear someone speak and turn to look at them.

 J-cuts also help create intrigue in opening shots and transitions.